xumj2021/myblog.dev.repo/content/post/Collect Daily Level Short Selling Data With No Costs and No Delay.md

 Given the broad market interests about the timely short-selling data, several self-regulatory organizations (SROs) are providing on their websites daily aggregate short selling volume information for individual equity securities.
 The SROs are also providing website disclosure on a one-month delayed basis of information regarding individual short sale transactions in all exchange-listed equity securities.

-In this blog, I will summarize the available sources of short sale data at various granularities and introduce how to approach the updated daily-summarized short sale dataset from FINRA.
+In this blog, I will summarize the available sources of short sale data at various granularity and introduce how to approach the updated daily-summarized short sale dataset from FINRA.

 ## Challenges in Approaching Affordable Short Sale Data